My Day in Court

 IDLE SPECULATION

 I had to be at work in less than an hour.
+I didn't have time to go home and change.
 As I drove directly to the dance studio, I was still fuming about the conversation between Ms. MDL, the woman who wrote the ticket, and Judge Han regarding the continuance.

 Why bother taking my word for it?
 Hey, I bet Ticket Woman couldn't wait for the chance to go back to my house and have another look around.